SabineEmden/learning-tracker/learning-logs/100-days-of-code-js.md

 # Day 12: Friday, February 21, 2025

 Today wasn't quite as productive as yesterday, although I did make some progress on the library project for my JavaScript course.
 I moved the code for displaying the books on the page into functions (with each function only doing one specific thing), and I chose a design inspiration for colors and fonts.

+# Day 13: Saturday, February 22, 2025

+I decided to take the weekends off from learning JavaScript.
+I went to a yoga class, did some laundry, caught up with family members in Germany, and baked cookies.

+# Day 14: Sunday, February 23, 2025

+I didn't manage to reflect on the past week or plan for the coming week today.

+# Day 15: Monday, February 24, 2025

+I had a lot going on today, none of it was related to web development.
+I finally got my mail-in ballot for the German federal election.
+Unfortunately, election day was yesterday, and I didn't have a chance to vote.

+# Day 16: Tuesday, February 25, 2025

+I didn't sleep well last night and feel very tired.